jdhova/phyon_basics/README.md

 ### SETS
 #### sets are also inbuit functions like list() check below
+#### SETS are  not mutable, SETS done allow Index, SETS can not be updated by the Index, SETS does not allow duplicate Values
   ```
   SETS are Unordered, Not indexed and they cant have duplicates and cant based on idex however we can add, update,remove and discard sets